End the most common form of littering

 image shows a person looking up at the blue smoke signals machine placed on a square in Malmö, Sweden

-a circular white wavy shape that reads 'DOWNLOAD REPORT' around the perimeterdownload-icon
+a circular wavy shape that reads 'DOWNLOAD REPORT' around the perimeterdownload-icon

 Behavioral